 Our final correspondence took place in late April, when David made mention that he said goodbye to the Thomas crew for the final time and revealing that the series would no longer be shot in the traditional format, and would be moving to a new CGI medium as a result of cost-cutting, "bringing an end to 25 years of quality film work."

 On May 28th 2008, an e-mail came through from Britt Allcroft.
 She had received a telephone call from Steve Asquith, who told her of David's passing, and she felt it only right to pass on word to me on his behalf.
-Sodor Island Fansite and Forums became the first places online to announce the news of David's passing, hours ahead of official sources and we are very proud to have that honour.
+Sodor Island Fansite and Forums became the first places online to announce the news of David's passing, and were tasked with the duty of revealing the news to the public, ahead of official press sources.

 David Mitton touched the lives of millions of children across the globe, and held a great affection and love of his characters and his work.
 I am privileged to regard myself as one of his friends, and his loss has impacted a great deal on the lives of his fans, family, co-workers, friends as well as children across the globe who grew up with Thomas the Tank Engine in their lives.
 He was an exceptional talent and a dedicated individual, who was recalled with great affection by dozens of people we have spoken to who worked alongside him.
 None of them had a negative word for David and hailed his creative input into making Thomas the roaring success he is today.